agapebondservant/tap-data/workshop/content/deploy-ml-pipeline-argo.md

 url: https://argo-workflows.{{ ingress_domain }}
 ```

+Training a CNN model can take a while.
 In a few minutes, we should be able to access a newly trained ML model in MlFlow.
 Let's proceed to see what that looks like.